cargo-limit/cargo-limit/README.md

   endfor
 endfunction

-function! g:CargoLimitUpdate(editor_data)
+" called when any affected lines were moved or edited function! g:CargoLimitUpdate(editor_data)
+  " i.bufnr
-  " called when any affected lines were moved or edited " TODO: save current buffer, call cursor on other buffers, go back to current buffer endfunction
+  " TODO: exit if current buffer something weird, save current buffer number, update cursor on other buffers, go back to current buffer endfunction
 ```